Monday, November 11, 2024

 Southeastern Kentucky was not an easy place to live in the late 1800s and early 1900s.
 Much of the land was still wild; many residents lived along water courses called branches or creeks.
 People were poor, living as subsistence farmers on plots of rocky ground.
 If their crops produced well, they might sell the extras in town.
 Many men had hazardous jobs in coal mines.
 This part of the country was a dangerous place to live.
 Violence was well known in the area, and newspapers as far away as Lexington and Louisville would often report on the deadly feuds.
 People had little or no medical care and often died of disease or injuries.

 Charlotte "Lottie" Allen was born to William Allen and Mary Miller in 1886 in Whitley County, Kentucky.
 She had three older brothers, including my grandfather, Richard O. Allen.
-Her mother was pregnant with her younger brother when her father died, and Lottie was only one year old.
+Her mother was pregnant with her younger brother when one-year-old Lottie's father died.
 Very little is known of the family, except for my grandfather, between 1880 and 1900.
 Lottie's mother, Mary, marries her fourth husband, Frank Letcher, a newspaperman.
 Lottie shows up for the first time on the 1900 census.
 She, her mother Mary, grandmother Crusie, and her three brothers are living in Frank Letcher's home.
 She is 13 years old.

 McVey Marriage Document, collection of author